global-input/global-input-react/README.md

                }
  };
 ```
-In the above example, the value shown are the default values distributed with the JavaScrpt library, you need to change them to you ones.
+In the above example, the value shown are the default values distributed with the JavaScrpt library, you need to change them to your ones.